micheles/papers/PITCHME.md

 +++

-- slow tasks have been a PITA for years @fa[frown]
+- slow tasks have been a PITA for years @fa[thumbs-down]
 - a few months ago we had a breakthrough: @color[green](subtasks)

 +++